davidecerutti/raspicam_ndi/README.md

 # raspicamndi version history

+raspicamndi - V1.1.0
+	is a security and integrity update, now with controls in valid input values

+		-fixed bug:	added controls in incorrect value in setndi -fixed bug:	added controls in incorrect value in setcamera .bug report:	error in YUV420 sent by NDI (shifting down UV channels line = xres * sizeof(unit8))

 raspicamndi - V1.0.0
 	is the first released version, now with a command line interface to set up the stream an camera